edbizarro/dotfiles/README.md

     Fedora:   yum install stow
     Arch:     pacman -S stow

-We may get some warning messages like the following one.

-    cd ~/Dotfiles
-    stow git
-    WARNING! stowing git would cause conflicts:
-      * existing target is neither a link nor a directory: .gitconfig All operations aborted.

-This means that the file `.gitconfig` exists before the symlinking.
-We need to manually change its name so GNU Stow can create the symlink.
-My recommendation is to rename it:

-    mv ~/.gitconfig ~/.gitconfig.old

 Then simply use stow to install the dotfiles you want to use:

     cd ~/.dotfiles && \